BitTigerKaggle/bnp-chenditc-repo1/README.md

 #### 2016/03/21:
 1. Implemented missing pattern as a new categorical feature.
 There are moer than 150 patterns available.
 I see small improvement like 0.0003
+2. Tested BernoulliNB feature reduction trick.
+It can't be apply to all features.
+If the feature vs target has low correlation and similar distribution, the result probability might be same for multiple features.